About Me

 - Introduction to Neuroscience

-Podcasts and Videos I suggest to watch
+Podcasts and Videos I suggest watching

 - Consciousness, reasoning and the philosophy of AI